 Met Office weather warnings issued with winds of up to 60mph expected in parts of UK

-The gales could lead to delays to public transport on Tuesday and Wednesday, the forecaster warned
+The gales could lead to delays on public transport on Wednesday, the forecaster warned

 Your support helps us to tell the story